All Episodes

 Fucking come at me, bro.

-Um, so we're we're on the verge of all of this being available to a lot of people, and and in terms of uh, you know, what what do I have attachment to?
+You know, so we're on the verge of all of this being available to a lot of people.

-You know, what is you know, I the I if you're gonna be attached to something, I say be attached to the biggest things that you can, you know, the the the greatest expressions of of love and consciousness and and light, and I think of the human experience as an accelerating exponential function that is just being held back by the institutions of today in so many poisonous ways.
+You know, what is, you know, if you're going to be attached to something, I say be attached to the biggest things that you can, you know, the greatest expressions of love and consciousness and light.

-knowing that you know the there's we never really hit the asymptote, but it is a certain period that we're going through right now of acceleration, where on the other side of it, the human experience is gonna be so fast as as if it might as well be vertical from the perspective of our puny consciousness's ability to comprehend it.
+And I describe this as the asymptote of the human experience, knowing that we never really hit the asymptote, but it is a certain period that we're going through right now of acceleration where on the other side of it, the human experience is going to be so fast as if it might as well be vertical from the perspective of our puny consciousness's ability to comprehend.

 That's what I'm talking about.

-Our destiny is is as intelligent life is so far beyond this, and so I'm just rooting for everybody to make it, you know, and I'm rooting for us to you know get through this and and experience this as richly, and and I want to hold on, man.
+And so I'm just rooting for everybody to make it, you know, and I'm rooting for us to get through this and experience this as richly.

-I'm I'm 40, I'm having a quarter life crisis.
+I'm having a quarter life crisis.

-I'm gonna live to be 160, I have no doubt.
+I have no doubt.

-At least, at least, at least with just the benefit of modern nutrition and and um and and supplements and medicine, modern medicine and all that, and our understanding of the human body.
+At least, at least, at least with just the benefit of modern nutrition and supplements and modern medicine and all that and our understanding of the human body, we're capable of so much more than we even realize right now and give ourselves credit for.

 No, no, no, absolutely fucking not.

-You know, every human life is precious, and everybody has the opportunity to experience this and to see this right now and to be a part of it and plug in to the hive mind of the internet, and yeah, it's driven by technology, but it's it's fundamental to the nature of life itself to create intelligence and intelligence to create technology and for that technology to take off and accelerate in exponential ways beyond the biological organism's ability to comprehend it.
+And yeah, it's driven by technology, but it's fundamental to the nature of life itself to create intelligence and intelligence to create technology and for that technology to take off and accelerate in exponential ways beyond the biological organisms' ability to comprehend it.

-Why do you think it is that in the old testament people are described as living hundreds of years?
+Why do you think it is that in the Old Testament, people are described as living hundreds of years?

 Because the Bible's full of shit.

-There's gotta be a better answer than that, man.
+There's got to be a better answer than that, man, even if it's just a literary explanation.

-I believe there have been periods in human history where we where certain civilizations have experienced periods of enlightenment that have been suppressed that because we didn't have the printing press, and we didn't have um the global communications technology, the ability to back up uh like right now.
+I believe there have been periods in human history where we certain civilizations have experienced periods of enlightenment that have been suppressed because we didn't have the printing press and we didn't have the global communications technology, the ability to back up like right now you figure something out, a discovery is made, it's around the world in seconds, right?

-Aliens, okay.
+Aliens, okay?

-Uh yeah, uh I'm not saying aliens, but aliens.
+Yeah, I'm not saying aliens, but aliens.

 Don't think so.

-Well, it's it's weird if you think about like um archaeologists say that Homo sapiens go back as far as like 300,000 years, and if you think about that in terms of all the different changes that have happened on the planet over the course of 300,000 years in terms of many ice ages, one or two big ice ages.
+And if you think about that in terms of all the different changes that have happened on the planet over the course of 300,000 years, in terms of many ice ages, one or two big ice ages, it's not unreasonable to think that society has been much more advanced than present historians give it credit.

-Well, uh I have a general faith in the nature of the progress of life and progress of humanity.
+Well, I have a general faith in the nature of the progress of life and progress of humanity.

-So I I still have to fit it into a model of two steps forward, one step backwards, right?
+So I still have to fit it into a model of two steps forward, one step backwards, right?

-And that that's obviously very simplistic, but I think that explains the nature of the progress of life and nature itself, right?
+And that's obviously very simplistic, but I think that explains the nature of the progress of life and nature itself, right?

 And evolution and experiments.